Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Methods

 \section{Methods}

+In this section, we detail the methodology for calculating the t-test based p-value to assess the difference between two individualized treatment rule (ITR) value functions.
+We initiate our discussion by defining the framework and introducing relevant notations.
+Subsequently, we present Proposition \ref{prop:vvar}, which outlines the limiting distribution of the variance estimation for the estimated value function.
+We then proceed to establish the limiting distribution of the difference between two value functions as delineated in Proposition \ref{prop:vvardiff}, and describe the derivation of the corresponding t-test statistics for pairwise value function comparisons in Equation \ref{eq:ttest}.
+Lastly, we discuss the adaptation of this variance estimation and t-test statistics to accommodate datasets with missing entries via multiple imputation in Equation \ref{eq:ttestmi}.

 We assume that the dataset is divided into a training set that estimates the decision rule and a test set that evaluates this rule on new data, with $n$ and $m$ individuals respectively.
 The training data is independent of the test data.
 The individual index is denoted by $i$, where $X_i$ represents the covariate vector, $A_i$ the binary treatment assignment, and $Y_i$ the outcome.
 Let $\hat{d}_{1,n}$ and $\hat{d}_{2,n}$ be two decision rules we want to compare.
 Each $\hat{d}_n$ is a map from covariates to treatments.
 The $\hat{d}_{1,n}$ and $\hat{d}_{2,n}$ can be zero-ordered decision rules (e.g. assign everyone the same treatment), or ITRs as a function of the covariates based on models from the training set (e.g. assign everyone who is younger than 40 years old one treatment, and assign placebo otherwise).
 The variable $n$ indicates that the rules are estimated using training data, and in case of missing data, decision rules are derived from single or multiple imputation of the training data.
-Our objective is to estimate:
+The main contribution of our new method provide the estimates for the following: